View frequently asked questions regarding COVID-19 updates and changes to Currumbin Wildlife Sanctuary HERE

 CAN I HOLD A KOALA, IS IT INCLUDED IN THE ENTRY PRICE?

 Yes, you can hold a koala at Currumbin Wildlife Sanctuary.

 No, it is not included in the entry price.
 Koala cuddle & photographs cost start at $29.00 per photo.
 They can be purchased here prior to arrival.
 A group photo can be taken but only one person can hold the koala.

-We also have an up-close encounter daily with our Koala Experience, bookable online or at the Sanctuary when you arrive at Visitor Services.
+We also have an up-close encounter daily with our Koala Experience, bookable online or at the Sanctuary when you arrive at Visitor and Member Services.